tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __void deleteOnExit()__

->

 _See_

 > java.io.File.deleteOnExit()

 __String toString()__

->  Returns a string representation of this APSFileImpl.
+Returns a string representation of this _APSFile_.

 }